Yarny998/MPD-CAR-PI/README.md

 This is a CARPI focused build.
 This will control media in my van.

-My setup is based around a 10inch LCD screen (1920x1080), Raspberry Pi and an IQAudio DAC+ From power to playing music is about 15 seconds with a Pi2, although I will be looking at a Pi3 shortly.
+My setup is based around a 10inch LCD screen (1920x1080), Raspberry Pi2 and an IQAudio DAC+

+From power to playing music is about 15 seconds with a Pi2, although I will be looking at a Pi3 shortly.
 The gui is a little slower, around 30 seconds from poweron to displaying.